reydus/bobbie-butler/README.md

 Capabilities
 ------------

-Currently, this bot is being developed and is logged as @bot:reyd.us sometimes.
+Currently, this bot is being developed and it is logged in as @bot:reyd.us sometimes.
 For testing purposes, you can use Shawnanastasio's tests

     Test it out by adding it to a group chat and doing one of the following: